This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 CategoryModelSizeNoise LevelPrice

-Best CompactNinja AF080 4QT4 quart58dB$80 on Amazon
+Best CompactNinja AF080 4QT4 quart58dBCheck current price on Amazon

-QuietestInstant Vortex Mini2 quart52dB$50 on Amazon
+QuietestInstant Vortex Mini2 quart52dBCheck current price on Amazon

-Best ValueChefman TurboFry2 quart60dB$35 on Amazon
+Best ValueChefman TurboFry2 quart60dBCheck current price on Amazon

 Why Apartment Air Fryers Are Different